course-dprep/Airbnb-curfew-impact/README.md

 - Effects of the neighbourhood on the Airbnb listing.
 - Effects of the host status on the Airbnb listing.

 ## Method and results

 First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.

 Second, summarize your results concisely.
 Make use of subheaders where appropriate.

+## Data collection and preparation

+The data used for this research was gathered from the website [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
+The effect of the curfew in Amsterdam will be investigated on the dates from August  2020 to August 2021.
+Therefore, the datasets including these time samples for Amsterdam are available for download in the data_download.R file.
+After downloading the data, it will be prepared for the research.
+First, the twelve datasets will be merged into one big dataset.
+After, a new dummy variable called ‘curfew’ will be created, to check whether the datapoint was or was not during the curfew.
+The model of this research:
+•	IV: ‘curfew’
+•	DV: ‘price’
+•	MOD: ‘host_is_superhost’ and ‘neighbourhood_cleansed’

+In addition, the variables from the original dataset which are not included in the research will be removed during the cleaning process to make the dataset easier to read.
+After all the cleaning the dataset used for this research will be named as Curfew_Amsterdam in the data_cleaning.R file, ready for conducting a study.

 ## Repository overview